MadhuriSangaraju/ReadMe/README_IDS.md

 In this course, you have learned the steps involved in data science projects.
 You have learned to identify data quality issues and remediate the issue.
 You have also learned how to perform exploratory data analysis on the EPL data in MS Excel and Python.

-## This readme file has the following sections:
+## This readme file has the following sections
 1. Prerequisites
 2. Installing packages
 3. Running the code